-This is an account of due diligence pursuant to section 4 of the Norwegian Act relating to enterprises' transparency and work on fundamental human rights and decent working conditions (Transparency Act or the Act) made in respect of Philip Morris Norway AS (hereinafter, PMN) and PM Tobakk Norge AS (hereinafter, PMT).
-This statement sets out the steps taken by Philip Morris International (hereinafter, "PMI") as a wider group to promote respect for, and address adverse impacts on, fundamental human rights and decent working conditions in its business and supply chains.
+This is a modern slavery statement under section 54 of the Modern Slavery Act 2015 (Modern Slavery Act or the Act) made in respect of Philip Morris Limited (hereinafter, PML).
+This statement sets out the steps taken by Philip Morris International (hereinafter, PMI) as a wider group to prevent modern slavery and human trafficking in its business and supply chains.

-PMN and PMT submits this statement on behalf of itself in respect of the period 1 January 2022 to 31 December 2022 (Reporting Period).
-This statement is based on and should be read in conjunction with PMI 2022 Integrated Report1.
+PML submits this statement on behalf of itself in respect of the period 1 January 2022 to 31 December 2022 (Reporting Period).
+This statement is based on and should be read in conjunction with PMI 2022 Integrated Report^{1.}